riturajFi/Acontext/readme.md

 ## Observe [📖](https://docs.acontext.io/observe)

-For every session, Acontext will launch a background agent to track the tasks progresses and user feedback.
+For every session, Acontext will launch a background agent to track the task progress and user feedback.

-You can use SDK to retreieve the current state of the agent session.
+You can use the SDK to retrieve the current state of the agent session.

 <details>
 <summary>Code Snippet</summary>